ProfRosario/PracticeRepro1/README.md

 How to Generate Private and Public SSH Key
 =======================================

-To create private and public SSH keys, key the following command:
+To create private and public SSH keys, type the following command:

 > <code>$ ssh-keygen -t rsa</code>